-Usually, there are a lot of questions within the mortgage industry that crop up regularly with our Mortgage Advisors in Birmingham.
+We often find that there are a lot of questions within the mortgage industry that crop up regularly with our Mortgage Advisors in Birmingham.
 So we have compiled a list to ease client worries:

 Some lenders will also consider aspects like Child Benefits and other state Benefits.
 This can squeeze up the maximum mortgage allowable sometimes.

-If you are at the stage of starting a new job in the near future than you may be eligible to obtain a mortgage if you have a signed contract and job offer letter.
-Although it’s important to remember gaps in employment may be a problem with lenders – probationary tend to be okay.
+If you are at the stage of starting a new job in the near future, you may still be eligible to obtain a mortgage if you have a signed contract and job offer letter.
+Although it’s important to remember gaps in employment may be a problem with lenders – probationary periods are usually okay.

-This means that any large cash deposits which are deposited will be questioned and may lead to your application being rejected which is usually very common for first time buyers in Birmingham.
+This means that any large cash deposits which are deposited will be questioned and may lead to your application being rejected, something that can happen often for first-time buyers in Birmingham.